Ra McGuire: Biography

 On November 19, 2012, McGuire was presented with a SOCAN National Achievement Award, which is presented to artists who have had outstanding success, predominantly in the Canadian music industry, over the span of their career.
 He also received three more SOCAN Classic Awards for "Raise A Little Hell", "General Hand Grenade", and "Janine", co-written with songwriting partner Brian Smith.

+On May 18, 2023, Trooper was inducted into the Canadian Music Hall of Fame and McGuire received the Juno statuette as one of the inducted members.

 Retirement

 Quoted from their official Facebook group, as of November 8, 2021, the final two founding members are retiring:

 "We have some news.
 Ra and Smitty are officially retiring.
 They've already been *unofficially* retired for a year and a half, so they've just decided to continue not working, since they've realized that they're getting pretty good at it.
 They are both healthy and happy, they've just decided that this is the best time to step back from the road and enjoy the life that this unplanned time-off has dropped them into.
 It's been a difficult decision and today marks a bittersweet and emotional turning point in their lives.
 They send their love to all their fans, friends, and everyone with whom they've shared the joyous, rockin', love-filled cross-Canada party that is Trooper.
 They will sorely miss you all.

 BUT HOLD ON ...
 If you've been looking forward to the next Trooper show, don't despair.
 Ra and Smitty have given their blessing to the rest of the band and crew to carry on as Trooper without them!
 More on this soon."